bettie095/hackbio-cancer-internship/Stage 0.md

 ### Differential gene expression (DGE)

 Is the process where different genes are activated in a cell, giving that cell a specific purpose that defines its function.
 Differential gene expression analysis is an RNA-seq technology where the gene expression of cells is evaluated, quantified, and compared.
 DGE analysis determines which genes are actively being expressed, how often those genes are being expressed, and which genes are silenced.
-Running a DGE analysis on cells from individuals with certain medical conditions, like cancer, may help elucidate what causes cancer and how to treat it <span style="vertical-align: baseline; position: relative;top: -0.5em;>1</span>.
+Running a DGE analysis on cells from individuals with certain medical conditions, like cancer, may help elucidate what causes cancer and how to treat it(1).

 ### Upregulation

 Upregulation refers to the increase in gene expression levels  in a particular condition, leading to higher production of its corresponding protein.
 In cancer, upregulation of certain genes may drive oncogenesis by promoting cell proliferation, inhibiting apoptosis, or enhancing metastatic potential.
 For example, the gene HER2 is upregulated in some breast cancers, leading to aggressive tumor growth.
-The discovery of HER2 upregulation has not only led to a better understanding of breast cancer biology but also to the development of targeted therapies like trastuzumab (Herceptin), which specifically inhibits HER2 and improves patient outcomes <sup></sup> 2 (<sub></sub>.
+The discovery of HER2 upregulation has not only led to a better understanding of breast cancer biology but also to the development of targeted therapies like trastuzumab (Herceptin), which specifically inhibits HER2 and improves patient outcomes(2).

 ### Downregulation